-We will gladly check your insurance benefits for you if you do not know whether your plan covers acupuncture.
-Please send your Insurance information, including your full name, Insurance company, member ID and your date of birth.
-Dr. Li will let you know within a few days what your insurance benefits will cover.
+Allegany Physical Medicine Dr. Li is working there will gladly check your insurance benefits for you if you do not know whether your plan covers acupuncture.
+Please bring your Insurance information, including your full name, Insurance company, member ID and your date of birth with you.
+We will let you know within a few days what your insurance benefits will cover.

-Dr. Li is in network with UPMC, Veterans Choice Program and treats many patients out of network with other plans.
+Allegany Physical Medicine Dr. Li is working there is in network with UPMC, Veterans Choice Program and treats many patients out of network with other plans.
 Send your insurance information to us, and let’s see what is possible for receiving Acupuncture through your insurance plan.

-If you would like to make insurance claims yourself, we will offer you a Super Bill with the diagnostic codes your insurance company looks for to provide reimbursement.
+If you would like to make insurance claims yourself, we in Highland Park Office will offer you a Super Bill with the diagnostic codes your insurance company looks for to provide reimbursement .

 Do you offer free consultations?

-If you are curious and interested to explore how acupuncture and the practice of Traditional Chinese Medicine may benefit your life, Dr. Li offers free phone and in office consultations.
+If you are curious and interested to explore how acupuncture and the practice of Traditional Chinese Medicine may benefit your life, Dr. Li offers free phone and in office consultationsfor 15 min.( in Highland Park Office only).
 He would be happy to meet you and discuss any concerns and questions you may have.
-You just need to make an appointment for a free consultation then go home and consider making the decision.
+You just need to make an appointment in Highland Park office for a free 15 min consultation then go home and consider making the decision.

 Please call (412) 419-6866 or email email@example.com today to set up an appointment or to book a free mini consultation today.